xs2569/P8105_final_Esport/Proposal.md

 ### Motivation

-The COVID-19 pandemic reshaped the e-sports industry, significantly impacting players’ earnings, tournament availability, and digital engagement strategies.
-This project aims to analyze these changes to understand how players adapted both financially and socially in a digital-first environment.
-By focusing on income fluctuations, engagement strategies, and shifts in sponsorships, this study will reveal the resilience and adaptability of e-sports players in the face of global disruptions.
+This project aims to analyze the evolving landscape of e-sports, focusing on patterns in player earnings, differences between online and offline tournaments, and engagement strategies across demographics and game types.
+By examining trends in income, age and gender variations, and tournament success, this study will reveal key factors influencing players’ financial and social adaptability in a digital-first environment.

 ### Key Research Questions